zigurous/unity-graphics-utils/Documentation~/articles/custom-meshes.md

 ## 💾 Saving Meshes

-Often when generating meshes at runtime, you may want to save that mesh as an asset for future use so you do not need to regenerate them over and over.
+Often when generating meshes at runtime, you may want to save that mesh as an asset for future use so you don't need to regenerate them again.
 The **Graphics Utils** package comes with a [SaveMesh](/api/Zigurous.Graphics/SaveMesh) script that will save a mesh as an asset at runtime.

 You can also manually save a mesh through extension methods: